School of Mathematical and Natural Sciences

 Students collect soil samples from places of interest around campus and run a series of basic soil analyses to make conclusions about how soil fertility relates to the biological community and human management.

-Making Environmental Science Relevant to a Diverse Student Body at ASU West part of Integrate:Workshops:Broadening Access to the Earth and Environmental Sciences:Essays
+Making Environmental Science Relevant to a Diverse Student Body at ASU West part of Integrate:Workshops and Webinars:Broadening Access to the Earth and Environmental Sciences:Essays

 The School of Mathematical & Natural Sciences at the West Campus of Arizona State University serves a very diverse population of students, with ~40% of our majors from Hispanic, Asian-American, American Indian, and African American ethnicities, and half female.
 Most of our students come from the local Phoenix area, and their urban background may influence their perception of the relevance of environmental science to their every-day lives.
 Environmental science courses can maintain their relevance to students that do not feel a strong connection with their natural world by being taught from a human-oriented perspective.
 In many of our courses, we highlight the relationship between the environment and human well-being.
 For example, one upper-level course in the Environmental Science concentration is called The Human Environment (LSC 362), which explores human beings' interactions with the biophysical world, particularly how we are changing our world and our world is changing us.